Every class in D&D has an ability that just defines it and, for the Druid, that ability is Wild Shape.

 Wild Shape is an incredibly important and defining ability of the Druid.
 It allows the Druid player to approach situations with a ton of creativity while also helping them fill in any gaps that the party may have.

-As you level up, Wild Shape will become almost exclusively used for utility purposes like flying or water breathing unless you are a Circle of the Moon Druid.
+As you level up, Wild Shape will usually become almost exclusively used for utility purposes like flying or water breathing unless you are a Circle of the Moon Druid.
+But it’s some truly incredible utility!

 Do you have any questions about Wild Shape in D&D 5e?